simplicitylab/adnoto/Readme.md

 Frustrated with the available online note taking apps - I want to use markdown and choose simplicity over features - I've build my own as a week project.
 You can see the project in action [here](https://vimeo.com/115867480).

-I'm opening the code as I get a lot of inquiries of getting the code.
+I'm opening the project as I get a lot of inquiries with regards of opening up the code.
 Please keep in mind that I release Adnoto "as is" and **NOT** giving any support!

 ## Technology stack